fireb0rngg/SSMP.Essentials-fire/README.md

 ## Death Messages
 When you inevitably die, the game will send out a death message, informing other players of your demise.
-These messages are similar
+These messages are similar in style to the ones found in Minecraft.

 # Configuration
-`/essentials set <setting> <true/false>` will toggle a module on or off for all players.
+`/essentials set <setting> <true/false>` (`/e set`) will toggle a module on or off for all players.

 Valid options are:
 - `huddle` Toggles ability to do `/huddle`